eermore/Erick_test/README.md

 1. Remove the current origin remote (git remote remove origin)
 1. Create a new repository under your GitHub account (do NOT fork this repository)
 1. Follow the instructions to push an existing repository from the command line...
-1. Add answers to this Document (using a simple Text editor), commit your answers to the branch
+1. Add answers to this Document (either to this document or create different for each question), commit your answers to the branch
 1. Push your answers to your personal remote origin in your git account
 1. Send a notification to us with a link to your repository If any of the steps above is unclear, please try GitHub user guides.